 If you like coconut, try making coconut clouds.
 Mix two favorite dessert flavors with chocolate-cherry thumbprint cookies or chocolate mint crinkles.

 Then again, what about decorative pinwheel cookies that taste like fruitcake?
 That’s the idea behind fruity holiday cookies.
 For a truly unique cookie, bake a batch of stained glass cookies.

-Melted chocolate and old-fashioned oats give these chocolate-cherry thumbprint cookies from The Very Best Baking their chewy texture.
+Melted chocolate and old-fashioned oats give these chocolate-cherry thumbprint cookies from Very Best Baking by Nestle their chewy texture.
 Form the dough into individual 1-inch balls and then make a thumbprint in each one.
 Before baking, place a maraschino cherry in the indents.
 After they’ve cooled, drizzle the cookies with melted chocolate.

 Roll out sugar cookies into shapes and place onto a baking pan.
 Use a knife or a smaller cookie cutter to make a space in the middle of each cookie.
 Place a ring-shaped hard candy inside.
 As the cookies bake the candy will melt.
-Then once the cookies cool the candy will harden once again making these stained glass cookies from Kraft some of the prettiest around.
+Then once the cookies cool the candy will harden once again making these stained glass cookies from Kraft-Heinz some of the prettiest around.

 Gingerbread isn’t just for houses.
 These gingerbread trees with lemon icing from Martha Stewart are simple to make.
 Roll out the gingerbread dough and cut into triangles.
 Bake the cookies and then create zigzags on each one using icing infused with fresh lemon juice.